Franciscans and Julia’s Cause

 While the book was still being researched, our provincial development office asked if I would be willing to lead a pilgrimage to sites connected with Julia’s life.
 Special Events Director Gina Francis took care of the logistics; and on February 12, Frs.
 Bill Kraus and Regis Scanlon, Brs.
 Benignus Scarry and Augustine Rohde, and our three postulants were on the full 40-passenger bus making the pilgrimage.

 Elsewhere in town a totally different group of people, all friends of Fr.
 John Cousins, provincial spiritual assistant of the O.F.S. and former pastor of Cure d’Ars Church, set out to begin a non-diocesan Catholic elementary school in an otherwise unserved neighborhood.
-In March, the board of Sister Blandina School, Inc., decided to name its first campus, in the Cure d’Ars Park Hill Neighborhood, the Julia Greeley Academy.
+In March, the board of Sister Blandina School, Inc., decided to name its first campus, in the Park Hill Neighborhood, the Julia Greeley Academy.
+The school operated for two years, but was not able to keep itself financially solvent.